kagiko/vaultwarden-wiki/Home.md

 ## Missing features

-Issue [#246](https://github.com/dani-garcia/vaultwarden/issues/246) contains the comprehensive list of feature requests, both features of the official server that are missing in vaultwarden, as well as enhancements specific to vaultwarden.
+Issue [#246](https://github.com/dani-garcia/vaultwarden/issues/246) contains the comprehensive list of feature requests, both features of the official server that are missing in Vaultwarden, as well as enhancements specific to Vaultwarden.

-To simplify comparison with the official server, this section summarizes the features implemented in the official server that are not currently available in vaultwarden.
+To simplify comparison with the official server, this section summarizes the features implemented in the official server that are not currently available in Vaultwarden.

 Features that may be added as time permits (contributions are always welcome):